 #1.
 Adopt a pricing/packaging policy that ensures you’ll make money.
 While this may seem obvious, its seems that too often new photographers set their prices based on what their competitors charge without analyzing what their own overhead and out-of-pocket costs may be.
 And your competition may be subsidized by a spouse or trust fund.
 Are you?

 #2.
 People sometimes ask me when and how much to raise prices.
-I always tell them as they gain more experience and deliver a higher quality product they should gradually and slowly raise prices until they get price resistance… then stop.* That’s why it’s important to maintain an up-to-date Rate Sheet and Schedule of Costs that you can display on your website or e-mail to potential clients.
+I always tell them as they gain more experience and deliver a higher quality product to their clients they should gradually and slowly raise prices until they get price resistance… then stop.* That’s why it’s important to maintain an up-to-date Rate Sheet and Schedule of Costs that you can display on your website or e-mail to potential clients.
 See Number 3.

 #4.
 Here’s one rule you should never forget: “Every exception you make to any of your policies costs you money.”
-When someone tells you “give me a deal on this one shoot, and I’ll throw a lot of work to you in the future” don’t do it because it has been my long, sad experience that that future day never comes.
+When someone tells you “give me a deal on this one shoot, and I’ll throw a lot of work to you in the future” don’t do it because it has been my long, sad experience that future day never comes.

 #5.
 Don’t begin any assignment without a written agreement specifying what you’re going to do and what the client is going to do, including the method and timeliness of their payment.
-Never.

 #6.
 Get advance payments for work involving all on-location photography.
 Ask for a 50% advance on or before the day of the shoot.
-I believe that wedding photographers should collect 100% of the amount due before the big day.
+I believe wedding photographers should collect 100% of the amount that’s due before the big day.
 Once the loving couple returns home from their honeymoon, they’re broke.

 #8.
 Don’t sign an agreement with anyone other than the party for whom the work is being done unless you can bill that party directly.